fullstorydev/android-shoppe-demo/README.md

 The Android Shoppe Demo is a reference application that provides tips and tricks to using [FullStory](https://www.fullstory.com/) on [Native Mobile](https://www.fullstory.com/mobile-apps/) Android.

+This Crashlytics Demo branch is an example for manual integration: [FullStory + Crashlytics](https://help.fullstory.com/hc/en-us/articles/360046379974-FullStory-integration-with-Crashlytics-Technical-Guide)

+**Note: for demo purposes, if the `subtotal` exceed 20 then it will crash on purpose**

 ## Getting started

 To apply the FullStory Android Plugin, you'll need [Android Studio](https://developer.android.com/studio).
 You'll then download or clone this repo to your desired directory.